raghavendra990/raghavendra990.github.io/_posts/2015-6-30-IMDB-scrapping.md

 ---
 layout: post
-title: Web scrapping from IMDB using Python
+title: Web scraping from IMDB using Python
 comments: True
 ---

-Recently I worked on the project requiring me to scrap top 10 movies names from <a href="http://www.imdb.com/boxoffice/">IMDB/boxoffice</a> and the name of charachters in each movie.
+Recently I worked on the project requiring me to scrap top 10 movies names from <a href="http://www.imdb.com/boxoffice/">IMDB/boxoffice</a> and the name of characters in each movie.

-I have used <a href="http://lxml.de/index.html#documentation">lxml </a> package because it support <a href="http://www.w3schools.com/xpath/">xpath</a>.
+I have used <a href="http://lxml.de/index.html#documentation">lxml </a> package because it supports <a href="http://www.w3schools.com/xpath/">xpath</a>.
 In case you don't know about Xpath, you can easily learn from <a href="http://www.w3schools.com/xpath/">here.</a> You can use other packages too.
-Basic idea of this blog is to make approach as simple as possible.
+The basic idea of this blog is to make approach as simple as possible.

 {% highlight python %}
 from lxml import html